Danyel Gérard: Life and work

 After enjoying a major hit with the French version of Pat Boone's "Speedy Gonzales" ("Le petit Gonzalès"), despite competition from a version by Dalida, in 1963 he became to the first signing to the new Disc AZ label, issuing two further EPs for them before unleashing his best recording of the period, a revival of Chuck Berry's "Memphis, Tennessee".
 Further hits followed but by the mid-sixties his star had waned and he moved into record production, most notably for Michel Corringe.
 He returned in 1970 with the French hit "Même un clown" but his international breakthrough came in 1971 with "Butterfly", which he recorded in several languages and which has sold seven million copies.
-It charted across Europe, reaching #1 in Germany, Switzerland, Sweden, and France, #5 in the Netherlands, and #10 in the UK; in the US it peaked at #78.
+It charted across Europe, reaching #1 in Germany, Switzerland, Sweden, and France, #5 in the Netherlands, #10 in the UK and #2 in South Africa; in the US it peaked at #78.
 It was awarded a gold disc by the Recording Industry Association of America.
 It has since become a pop standard, and was also used in the film The Mad Aunts Strike Out.

 After this brief success, he enjoyed several other European hits, including "Ti-laï-laï-laï (l'armenien)", which reflected his Armenian roots, but he never again recorded anything with the same impact as his breakthrough hit.
 Among the more interesting recordings from this period are his "Atmosphère" album, which included both "Butterfly" and the funky groover "Sexologie", and the follow-up, logically titled "Atmosphère 2", which featured the hit "D'Amérique au coeur du Japon", as well as the late seventies' "Gone With the Wind" album, which housed the nostalgic "Les temps changent".
 Alongside his own recordings, he continued to dedicate himself to composing music for other artists.

 Gérard made a comeback to the live scene with a concert at the Paris Olympia theatre on 20 November 1978.
 The concert was a sell-out and included a 21-piece band and orchestra conducted by French composer and trumpeter, Yvan Julien.
 A full troupe of circus performers joined Gérard on stage for the finale.
 Anton Karas also performed his composition "Harry Lime Theme" from the film, The Third Man.